 Another closely related point which emerged from the interviews was that the challenges faced by each of the small and medium sized project organisations involved in the EEDSM programme were very heterogeneous, often unique in character, and therefore not routinely experienced.
-A further implication is that there are likely to be difficulties in codifying such experiences for purposes of widespread knowledge dissemination.
+This meant in particular that no clear learning practice ontology emerged from our approach emphasising the meaningful experiences of the interviewees.
+A broader implication is that there are likely to be difficulties in codifying learning experiences for purposes of widespread knowledge dissemination.
 This challenge might itself be construed as underscoring the need for organisational learning to focus on any broad areas of ambiguity that are relevant, so that these can themselves become what gets coded and passed on through learning.
 This of course entails alerting project managers more to the value of practical uncertainty management in their daily activities.
 Put simply, this means organisational learning might usefully focus more on sensitising project managers more towards what they don't know, and hence to what they can usefully find out about.
 This might also be protective against harmful false assumptions.
 More generally, it speaks to the possibility of a planned and benign co-evolution of learning practice and uncertainty management.
+And perhaps even more importantly, this emphasis on uncertainty, accompanied in particular by emphasis upon the importance of recognising where uncertainty arises within novel, structured and non-routine circumstances, would help managers reflect upon the need for their tacit and sometimes ineffable technical knowledge.
+It would help them become more aware, in particular, of how, where, when and why such knowledge allows them to cope in these challenging yet commonplace workplace circumstances.
+This would, as a consequence, help managers focus on informal learning opportunities whenever they arise.

-Literature very notably tends to emphasise that team learning benefits from stability and by extension, the existence of routines (Edmondson et al., 2001).
+To reiterate, these are far from ideal learning environments.
+Literature very notably tends to emphasise that team learning benefits from stability and by extension, the existence of planning and routines (Edmondson et al., 2001).
 Learning often encodes routines.
 In effect, firms can therefore remember by doing, thereby building confidence and perceptions of stability in various aspects of the project environment.
 However, the challenge associated with such learning in project environments is that firstly, most projects are situated outside the direct mandated control systems of organisations.
 This means that more often than not, project activities are not seen as intrinsic to standard organisational processes (Scarbrough et al., 2004; Cacciatori, 2008).
 Secondly, the unique, time-constrained and non-repetitive nature of projects makes them unattractive for routinized forms of learning (Hobday, 2000).
 For these reasons, project-based working is not able to secure the necessary knowledge repositories required to enhance learning experiences and competency development (Cacciatori, 2008).
 Without the existence of such knowledge repositories, project team members have no choice than to make improvised decisions when faced with unique challenges.
 These considerations seem to reflect well the circumstances of our interviewees, and underscore once more our above suggestions for how they can best approach organisational learning.
+Moreover, we might consider that the above mentioned separateness of daily ESCo project management from routine organisational process may actually be protective in some respects – by allowing the appropriate focus on specialist tacit knowledge to flourish within learning practice.

 6.2 Shared knowledge sources